 California Funders’ Mt.
 Everest goal is to significantly increase the number of males of color with stable, full-time employment with earnings sufficient to support a family (above 300% federal poverty level).
 In pursuit of this goal, members have made five primary commitments:

-California Funders for Boys and Men of Color is managed by The Center.
+California Funders for Boys and Men of Color is managed by The Center at Sierra Health Foundation.

 On June 28, Gov. Jerry Brown signed a 2018-2019 budget that includes $37.3 million for the Youth Reinvestment Fund.
 Learn more